Table of Contents

 - During general election canvassing, candidates can still persuade voters by varying their stand on issues to suit popular demand.

 But there’s a lesson here, even for locations where political canvassing is expected (like in the USA).
+The lesson is to be innovative with your canvassing efforts and offer supporters something unique. |

 Direct outreach has the most impact: How effective is political canvassing